 (Best reunion lines ever: Arya: "Do I have to call you Lady Stark now."
 Sansa: "Yes.")

 Speaking of reactions, let's talk about Sansa's when she first hears that Arya has a kill list.
 The laugh is understandable — it sounds like exactly the sort of thing little girl Arya would have said, even before she became a killer for hire.
-Her face when she later realizes that her sister has actually been going around murdering people off a list in her head, suggests that someone in this world is finally concerned about Arya's well-being.
+Her face when she later realises that her sister has actually been going around murdering people off a list in her head, suggests that someone in this world is finally concerned about Arya's well-being.

 The two sisters head to the Weirwood back to meet up with Bran, who pretty much just stares and says insightful things.
 Oh, and he gifts the Valyrian steel dagger to Arya, which almost definitely means she's going to have to fight and kill a White Walker sometime this season.